medialab/minet/docs/cli.md

 use the `minet fetch` command for that, and won't need to use cookies).

 positional arguments:
-  column                      Name of the CSV column containing usernames or
+  value_or_column_name        Single username or user url to process or name of
-                              user urls or a single username or user url. file                        CSV file containing the usernames or user urls.
+                              the CSV column containing usernames or user urls when using -i/--input.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which